sphinx-doc/sphinx/doc/usage/quickstart.rst

 Getting Started
 ===============

-Sphinx is a *documentation generator* or a tool that translates a set of plain text source files into various output formats, automatically producing cross-references, indices, etc.  That is, if you have a directory containing a bunch of :doc:`/usage/restructuredtext/index` or :doc:`/usage/markdown` documents, Sphinx can generate a series of HTML files, a PDF file (via LaTeX), man pages and much more.

-Sphinx focuses on documentation, in particular handwritten documentation, however, Sphinx can also be used to generate blogs, homepages and even books.
-Much of Sphinx's power comes from the richness of its default plain-text markup format, :doc:`reStructuredText </usage/restructuredtext/index>`, along with its :doc:`significant extensibility capabilities </development/index>`.

 The goal of this document is to give you a quick taste of what Sphinx is and how you might use it.
 When you're done here, you can check out the :doc:`installation guide </usage/installation>` followed by the intro to the